streamchaser/streamchaser/README.md

 To get the full list of commands type:

-- `docker-compose exec backend python3 cli.py --help`
+- `docker-compose exec slowpoke python3 cli.py --help`

 or to get help with a command:

-- `docker-compose exec backend python3 cli.py <command> --help`
+- `docker-compose exec slowpoke python3 cli.py <command> --help`

 # Our tech stack